-DODIMEAD HOROLOGY-

 Condition:-

-Finding one like this again would be extremely tough. it is absolutely incredible and extremely honest.
+Finding one like this again would be extremely tough.
+It is absolutely incredible.
 The case and bezel show only tiny superficial surface marks, and in my opinion remain completely unpolished.
-The lugs are very sharp with their spring bar holes remaining crisp.
-The crown guards are quite often rounded off on these 18k pieces, however these remain very defined and sharp like the lugs.
+The lugs are very sharp with their original bevels and the spring bar holes remaining crisp.
+The crown guards are quite often rounded-off on these 18k pieces, however these remain very defined and sharp like the lugs.
 The reference number, serial and all hallmarks are still very clearly defined and untouched.

 The tritium nipple dial, under good light is showing a little patina around the centre.
 But it is looking splendid overall.
 Some of these dials deteriorate in an unpleasing way with.
 The original tritium lume is present on both the dial plots and the handset, having aged to a cream hue and matching the date disc nicely.
 The sapphire crystal is like new.